 A regional healthcare organization faced a board mandate to cut $3M in annual technology spend without impacting operations.
 Spend analysis identified the savings by restructuring two major vendor relationships and eliminating redundant licensing.
 Full savings realized within 90 days, at zero capability reduction.

-PE-Backed Technology Services Firm
+PE-Backed Tech Services Firm

 Result